cpliakas/php-project-starter/README.md

   * Travis CI: Follow steps one and two of the [Getting Started](http://about.travis-ci.org/docs/user/getting-started/#Step-one%3A-Sign-in) documentation
   * Coveralls: Follow the [Getting Started](https://coveralls.io/docs) documentation

-#### Run The Project Tests And Generate Code Metrics
+#### Using Apache Ant

-Running `ant` in the project's root directory will download Composer, install development dependencies, run PHPUnit, and generate artifacts in the `build` directory from the `phploc` and `pdepend` tools.
+Running `ant` in the project's root directory will download Composer, install development dependencies, run PHPUnit, and generate a code coverage report and software metrics in the `./build` directory.

 The main targets can be found by running `ant -p` and are listed below: